 While traditional health care focuses on the symptoms of a disease or illness, holistic health care or alternative healing methods aim at finding the root cause of the symptoms.
 Also, where traditional medicine may look to medication or surgery as a solution, holistic healing modalities will always look for a solution that stimulates the body to heal naturally.

-Alternative or holistic health looks at all levels of the body (emotional body, physical body, and spiritual body) to find the answers.
+Alternative or holistic health looks at all levels of the body (emotional body, physical body, mental body, and spiritual body) to find the answers.
 So why, if we know holistic medicine works, doesn’t traditional Western medicine practice this?
 Frankly, I think they would if they had the time.
 Typically in our culture “time is of the essence.”
 Nurses and Doctors are given 15 to 20 minutes per patient.
 It’s difficult to get to the bottom of something in that amount of time, so they do what they can to make the patient feel better.
 It’s not because they don’t care to find a better, long-term solution.

 How Is Mainstream Medicine Affected by New Trends in Holistic Health?